Fraser

 The Fraser River Basin is the largest salmon-bearing watershed in British Columbia, draining an area almost the size of California.
 From its source in the Rockies, the Fraser River travels 1,375 kilometres to the Strait of Georgia.
 It consists of 13 sub-watersheds defined by major tributaries, such as the Harrison, Thompson, Adams, Nechako, Chilko, Chilcotin, and Lillooet rivers.

 The region supports an incredible diversity of Pacific salmon.
-It boasts British Columbia's most abundant sockeye populations, with historical abundance of some populations in the millions.
+It boasts British Columbia's most abundant sockeye populations, with historical abundance in the millions.
 At the same time, the Fraser River Basin is home to three million people, nearly two-thirds of the total population in British Columbia.
 The region is significantly impacted by urban and industrial development.
-In particular, the land around the Fraser estuary is heavily populated, exposing salmon to the cumulative pressures of habitat degradation and pollution, yet the estuary is critically important to hundreds of populations of salmon across all six species of Pacific salmon including steelhead.
+In particular, the land around the Fraser estuary is heavily populated, exposing salmon to the cumulative pressures of habitat degradation and pollution, yet the estuary is critically important to hundreds of populations of salmon across all species of Pacific salmon including steelhead.

 Historical and recent landslides have created a legacy of impacts for Fraser salmon.
-In 1914, a massive human-caused landslide in Hells Gate blocked passage for migrating salmon, causing significant declines in salmon populations which never fully recovered.
+In 1914, a massive human-caused landslide in Hells Gate blocked passage for migrating salmon, causing significant declines in salmon populations, which never fully recovered.
 A century later, a landslide at Big Bar near Lillooet in 2019 created a five-metre waterfall that trapped migrating salmon below the slide.
 A nature-like fishway was developed, but fish passage remains a challenge in other areas of the watershed, especially for early migrating sockeye in years of high flow.
 In summer 2024, a landslide in the Chilcotin River created a dam, temporarily blocking passage for migrating salmon and causing damage to salmon habitat.
 Although water breached the dam about a week later, the Chilcotin landslide is an evolving situation and the ultimate impacts on salmon remain uncertain.

 Salmon species